MattNolanLab/SPAD_in_vivo/SPCIMAGER_AA_USB3_UserGuide.md

 # Introduction
 This is the PCB design files of the SPCimager, these files will support PCB printing and assembling for a new PCB board.

+# Run the GUI and record data with contnuous mode